 The Stretch scrubs are more flexible and modern than standard scrubs.
 The stretch scrub tops from Uniform Craft feature side seam slits, multiple pockets, and a slim fit, highlighting the style's not only aesthetic appeal but also its purpose of allowing movement and being functional.

-This style has become popular due to the fact that many professionals are now interested in uniforms that feel good throughout their long hours of work and will not compromise their professional image.
+This style has become popular due to the fact that many professionals are now interested in uniforms that feel good throughout their long hours of work and also look sporty.
+The users in shape carry off stretch scrubs particularly well.

 These are the features that make stretch scrubs today: